A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 A function is said to be submodular if the addition of an element leads to decreasing difference in the incremental value of the function.
 Let $Z$ be a finite set.
 A function $f: 2^Z R$ is said to be \emph{submodular} if for all subsets $X \subseteq Y \subseteq Z$ and $\forall a\,\epsilon \,Z\,\backslash \, Y $:

 In simple words, submodular functions state that the marginal benefit of adding an element to the smaller set is at least as high as the marginal benefit of adding it to a bigger set.
-Equivalently, a function is submodular if for every $X,Y \subseteq Z$ Apart from being submodular, our objective function is also monotone.
+Apart from being submodular, our objective function is also monotone. \looseness=-1

-\textit{Monotone}
+\subsubsection{Monotone}

 A function is monotone if $f(A)\leq f(B)$ implies $A \subseteq B$.
 We know that our objective function is linear which adds the requests repeatedly after each iteration.
 Since the request value is non-negative, when an element is added to a set it cannot decrease the value of the set.
-By this argument, we can say that our function is monotone.
+By this argument, we can say that our function is monotone. \looseness=-1

-\textit{Optimization of monotone submodular functions}
+\subsubsection{Optimization of monotone submodular functions}

 The greedy algorithm has proved to be a natural method for maximizing a monotone submodular function subject to certain constraints.
 In various settings, the approximation ratios provided by greedy algorithms are best-known \cite{Conforti:ElsevAppliedmaths_1984}.
-Further, the simplicity of greedy algorithms makes them useful in route recommendation systems and their performance has been found to be at par with other algorithms \cite{Liang:SIGIR_2018}.
+Further, the simplicity of greedy algorithms makes them useful in route recommendation systems and their performance has been found to be at par with other algorithms \cite{Liang:SIGIR_2018}. \looseness=-1

-As our objective function determines the route followed by the vehicle based on the requests that arise within that path, and it is submodular and monotone, greedy provides an obvious choice for our proposed system.
+As our objective function determines the route followed by the vehicle based on the expected requests that arise within that route, and it is submodular and monotone, greedy provides an obvious choice for our proposed system.
 Within a window, in order to recommend a path among exponential paths, we switch from the brute force approach to the greedy approach due to the submodular and monotone nature of our objective function.
-While directing the route, two key factors need to be taken into account: the requests on the path and the detour of the passengers.
-Now, as the subgraphs instance is reduced to the size of a window, we need to find the path in this window with the above objective and constraints through the greedy strategy.
-Firstly, we will describe the simple greedy strategy wherein the node with the maximum requests is selected among the neighborhood nodes and we will show that it does not utilize the window appropriately.
+While directing the route, two key factors need to be taken into account: the expected passenger requests in the path and the detour constraints of the passengers in the vehicle.
+Now, as the subgraph instance is reduced to the size of a window, we need to find the path in this window with the above objective and constraints through the greedy strategy.
+Firstly, we will describe the simple greedy strategy wherein the node with the maximum expected requests is selected among the neighborhood nodes and we will show that it does not utilize the window appropriately.
 After that, we will propose two variants of the greedy approach.